rvenkatraman02/portfolio/README.md

 - Created an automated _SAS_ code flow for ancillary revenue reporting, enhancing data quality and generating 250+ benchmark reports for 50+ locations, enabling clients’ C-suite executives to understand demand and competitively price ancillary products

 ## Projects
+### NCJUA Predictive Modeling
+In a group of five, we partnered with the North Carolina Joint Underwriters Association to develop a predictive model for auditing insurance limits and identifying property valuation discrepancies across the state.
+Using policy and geospatial data, we built and compared random forest and gradient boosting models to improve prediction accuracy and uncover key drivers of property replacement costs.
+To communicate findings to a non-technical audience, we designed a Tableau dashboard for C-suite executives providing insights into home valuation characteristics by location.

+**Technologies Used: Python, R, Tableau**

 ### FAA Flights Analysis
 In a group of five, we analyzed flight delays for the top 10 US airlines and airports using data from April 2022 to March 2023 to identify key factors influencing departure delays.
 Using a LASSO regression model, we found that airlines, day of the week, and time of day were significant predictors.
 Specifically, airlines showed notable differences in delay patterns, with clusters based on characteristics.
 This project demonstrated our analytical skills and strengthened our teamwork and communication abilities.